obvonage/deved-platform/content/blog/en/low-code-and-no-code-what-option-is-best-for-you.md

 * Customer and employee portals - Again, instead of investing in a software development team that understands the latest in HTML5 standards, JavaScript, and CSS, you could use a low-code solution to quickly build portals and tailor functionality to specific experiences for external and internal users.
 * Virtual or Voice agent - Suppose you want to create an application that users dial into, and they can retrieve credit card balances.
 Would you need a software development team to do that?
 No, you could take advantage of the AI Studio, a No-Code and Low-Code conversation designer that empowers developers and non-developers alike to design, create and deploy Virtual Agents that operate in natural language.

 These are just some real-world use cases for building an application with this approach.
-If I were to sum up, the benefits for an organization, then I'd say:
+If I were to sum up the benefits for an organization, then I'd say:

 * It increases your overall development speed as you can rapidly prototype your app.
 * It reduces your overall costs to build an app since you can use in-house personnel.